egeant94/Auto-Deposit-Notifier/README.md

 That's it ! you're good to go :)

 # Changelogs
+- Version 2.5.2
+  Sends the notification before clicking on the buttons
 - Version 2.5.1
   dumb mistake in rain claim
 - Version 2.5.0